 COORDINATING YOUR BAPTISM

 Please contact Fr.
-Nikolaos to arrange for a meeting pertaining to the needs and requirements of your baptism.
+Kosta to arrange for a meeting pertaining to the needs and requirements of your baptism.
 He will prepare all necessary Church documents, along with the collection of any Church fees.
 Please feel free to ask him any questions you may have concerning your baptismal service here at Holy Trinity Greek Orthodox Church in Thunder Bay.

 SETTING THE DATE

 An individual or a family desiring to baptize their child should first contact Fr.
-Nikolaos for an appointment.
+Kosta for an appointment.
 It is preferable to schedule your baptismal date with the parish priest at least three months prior to the desired date so that scheduling conflicts can be avoided.
 According to the official policies of our Metropolis, baptisms should not be celebrated during Great Lent along with several large feast days of the Church.
 However, please speak with Fr.
-Nikolaos if you are choosing such a date.
+Kosta if you are choosing such a date.

 BAPTISM: SPIRITUAL PRESUPPOSITIONS